Registration for September 2019 Camp Hancock will open at 8:00am on June 22. Please check the forum for a link to the registration page.

 Camp Hancock is within the National Park Service Clarno Fossil beds.
 Hancock's facility is well-equipped but rustic.
 Most of the buildings were built in the late 1960s and are wood with cedar shake roofs.
 It is an outdoor youth camp with bunkhouses, mess hall, bathrooms (hot water and showers), and limited camping area.
 There are no planned daytime activities, but Camp Hancock is a great place for hiking, birdwatching, and photography, and it’s a short drive to the Painted Hills Unit of the John Day Fossil beds.
 The science buildings are not open to us.

-Camp Hancock is family friendly and a great place for kids.
+Camp Hancock is family friendly.
 Children under 18 must be accompanied by a parent or guardian and under parental supervision at all times.

 The rest rooms have hot and cold running water, showers, heat, and electricity.
 In addition, there are two outhouses on site, which we are encouraged to use as a way to conserve water.